Himanshuyadav1/ResumeExpress/ReadMe.txt

 1. Initialize the package.json and install required packages(express, ejs, nodemon)
 2. Create required directories and files
 3. Write basic code for running server for different routes using ejs view
+4. Include Bootstrap, Font-Awesome and Google Font and use them